Filing for divorce - assume your devices are already compromised

 The assessment checklist

 Check your active sessions.
-Every major platform.
-Google, Apple, Facebook, WhatsApp. shows you which devices are currently logged in.
+Every major platform, including Google, Apple, Facebook, and WhatsApp, shows you which devices are currently logged in.
 Review them.

 Check your email forwarding rules.
 In Gmail: Settings > See all settings > Forwarding and POP/IMAP.
 In Outlook: Settings > View all Outlook settings > Mail > Forwarding.